 Bersted Brooks Masterplan

-We have engaged Stephenson Halliday to help plan the long-term future of the park.
+We engaged Stephenson Halliday to help plan the long-term future of the park.
 In spring 2023 they collected and analysed information about the open spaces to identify the constraints and opportunities for the masterplan proposals.
 A resident survey has provided feedback on site issues, how people currently use the open spaces and how people would like to see them used in the future.

 The proposals have been prepared to help us plan for maintenance, and the ongoing effects of climate change and flood mitigation, whilst enhancing recreation and existing biodiversity.